zacBkh/spot-finder/README.md

 <p align="right"><a href="#readme-top">🔝 back to top 🔝</a></p>

-## Roadmap
+## Roadmap 🔮

-✅ Display country of origin of users on user profile
+✅ Display country of origin of users on user profile <br />
-✅ Make user description editable by profile owner only ⏳ Create Master Admin accounts
+✅ Make user description editable by profile owner only <br />
+⏳ Create Master Admin accounts <br />
-⏳ Infinite scroll on index page
+⏳ Infinite scroll on index page <br />
 ⏳ Switch from SSR to ISG on individual spot show page

 Any idea how to improve the project?
 [Reach out to me](https://twitter.com/zacFullStack) and let's talk about it 💬